Key takeaways

 - Consider legal and operational scalability: Exclusive licenses may limit your flexibility to pivot or expand.
 Non-exclusive licenses provide more freedom to explore multiple opportunities simultaneously.

-Why you need to automate license creation process
+Why you need to automate the license creation process

 Exclusive licenses offer control, market dominance, and high-value partnerships, making them ideal for patents and strategic alliances.
 In contrast, non-exclusive licenses provide flexibility, scalability, and broader revenue opportunities, often thriving in software and creative industries.